hannah-swan/az-104-study-notes/storage/configure-manage-storage-accounts.md

 - Blobs in Hot and Cool tiers are supported.
 - Configuration: create replication policy specifying source and destination storage accounts.
   - Replication policy contains one or more rules specifying source and destination container and blobs to replicate.
+  - Azure portal: replication policy only needs to be created on the source account.
+The replication policy is automatically handled on the destination account.
+    - Found under **Data Management > Object Replication > Set Up Replication Rules**
+    - Can configure up to 10 container pairs in portal.
+Can configure up to 1000 per policy when using JSON.
+    - Can configure filters and scope.
+  - Azure CLI: (assumes versioning enabled and containers exist in source and destination accounts).
+    - Create policy on destination account with `az storage account or-policy create` and provide source and destination accounts/containers, and rules
+    - Add rules to policy with `az storage account or-policy rule add`
+    - Add policy to source account with
+      ```bash
+      az storage account or-policy show \
+        --resource-group <resource-group> \
+        --account-name <dest-storage-account> \
+        --policy-id <policy-id> |
+      az storage account or-policy create --resource-group <resource-group> \
+        --account-name <source-storage-account> \
+        --policy "@-"
+      ```
 - Common use cases:
   - Reduce latency on read requests by replicating data to a storage account closer to users' physical locations.
   - Improve efficiency of compute workloads by allowing them to process the same sets of data in different regions.